SilentBox61/black-box-reasoning-audit/README.md

 It does not propose a specific implementation, but establishes a necessary boundary condition:

 No serious reasoning audit can be hardware-agnostic.
+## Status

+This repository documents an initial audit case and a methodological position.

+Further audit cases will be released incrementally, focusing on:
+- directional convergence under uncertainty
+- accelerator-side inference constraints
+- responsibility gaps in decision-support deployments

+This repository is intentionally minimal at this stage.